Tip

 Resource management

 Managing resources in a hybrid environment is important for cost savings.
-Both cloud and SAN management require a full understanding of the services and the tools being purchased for effective planning, development, deployment, operations, decommissioning, access management and monitoring of infrastructure resources.
+Both cloud and SAN management require a comprehensive understanding of the services and tools being purchased for effective planning, development, deployment, operations, decommissioning, access management and monitoring of infrastructure resources.

 Cloud services can reduce infrastructure manageability.
 For instance, direct access to server consoles and direct control over what is running on shared infrastructure can be limited.
-Organizations must consider what level of control they require and identify the tools and services needed.
+Organizations must consider the level of control they require and identify the necessary tools and services.

 A local SAN vs. hybrid storage models